 Do you have a clear idea of what the actual pressure that a wall in that area would be under?
 These are all things that need to be calculated before we start talking about the color of the bricks that we are going to be using and things of that nature.
 That is certainly not going to be something that will be important until later in the process.

 Fixing Retaining Walls

-We do get plenty of calls from people who have had walls built by other companies, and the wall just failed miserably.
+We do get plenty of calls from people who have had block walls built by other companies, and the wall just failed miserably.
 One of the first questions that we get is whether or not we can salvage the original structure.
 What is going to determine that answer is figuring out what caused the wall to fail in the first place.
 If we don’t have that down it’s going to be tough to make any decisions.
 If you see that your retaining wall is starting to break up you would probably do well to give us a call then.
-If you give us a call when the structure has basically collapsed the repair options are going to be very limited.
+If you give us a call when the structure has basically collapsed the block wall repair options are going to be very limited.